pts/minilibc686/README.md

   the GCC default.
 Please note that by specifying `-Os`, you will get worse size optimization than the default *minicc*.
 * Disable executable stripping: specify any `-g...` flag, e.g. `-g0` for the GCC default.
+If you specify `-g0 -s`, the executable will be stripped just like `gcc -s`, rather than full stripping done by *minicc*.
-* Disable C compiler warnings enabled by *minicc*: specify any `-W...` flag, e..g `-Wno-no` for the GCC default.
+* Disable C compiler warnings enabled by *minicc*: specify any `-W...` flag, e.g. `-Wno-no` for the GCC default.
 * Disable linking against minilibc686: specify `-nostdlib -nostdinc`, and specify any libc (with `-I...` for the #include directory and `....a` for the static library).